mntnd/.docs/manager.md

 A project must never live without a PM.
 Thus, if you intend to lay down your PM obligations - you must find yourself a replacement, a new PM who would agree to these conditions.

+# Recommendations to PMs

+## Do not take much on you

+Take 1 large or few small project only.
+Even if you have free time to manage 10 large projects simultaneously we don't want you to burn out.
+We care about you.
+Also, if you manage too many projects - this is a high risk for us.
+We can't take it.
+We tend to mitigate risks earlier.

+We encourage you making as much money as possible by maintaining a mntnd project.
+We'll try helping you here.